Transformer Semantic Genetic Programming for d-dimensional Symbolic Regression Problems: Experimental Settings

-In our experiments, we evaluate TSGP under different settings of the target semantic distance $\mathrm{SD}_t$.
+After training, the same trained model is employed in all experiments.
+During variation, TSGP processes the entire population in a single batch, generating 100 offspring programs in 5-10 seconds (depending on program size) on identical hardware.
+We evaluate TSGP under different settings of the target semantic distance $\mathrm{SD}_t$.
 For clarity, we denote the variant with $\mathrm{SD}_t = 1$ as TSGP1, which serves as our default configuration.
 Other variants are labeled accordingly (e.g. TSGP0.1 for $\mathrm{SD}_t = 0.1$, TSGP5 for $\mathrm{SD}_t = 5$).
 Unless otherwise specified, “TSGP” in the results refers to TSGP1.
+Note that during the search, no SymPy is performed.

 \paragraph{Baseline Configurations.} StdGP uses subtree crossover with a probability of 90\% and a bias toward selecting terminals of 10\%, along with subtree mutation applied with a probability of 10\%, where newly generated subtrees have a depth ranging from 0 to 2 \citep{koza1992programming}.